dcm4che/dcm4chee-arc-cs/docs/networking/config/archiveDevice.rst

     (dcmWadoZIPEntryNameFormat)"
     "
+    .. _dcmWadoIgnorePresentationLUTShape:

+    :ref:`Wado Ignore Presentation LUT Shape <dcmWadoIgnorePresentationLUTShape>`",boolean,"Indicates to ignore (2050,0020) Presentation LUT Shape, but prioritize value of (0028,0004) Photometric Interpretation to determine if minimum sample value is intended to be displayed as white (=MONCHROME1) or as black (=MONCHROME2) on retrieve of rendered DICOM images by WADO-RS or WADO-URI services.
+May be overwritten by configured values for particular Archive Network AEs.

+    (dcmWadoIgnorePresentationLUTShape)"
+    "
     .. _dcmQueryFetchSize:

     :ref:`Query Fetch Size <dcmQueryFetchSize>`",integer,"Number of rows fetched from the database at once by the Query Service.